Skip to main content

 cilium-zrxwn 1/1 Running 0 1m

-Save the following content to the file cilium-apf.yaml:
+Save the following to cilium-apf.yaml:

 apiVersion: flowcontrol.apiserver.k8s.io/v1